-Dr. Rajab Challoo, Chairman & Professor of Electrical Engineering
+Dr. Rajab Challoo, P.E., Chairman & Professor of Electrical Engineering

 Dr. Rajab Challoo is currently professor of electrical engineering and director of EE Intelligent Systems and Controls Laboratory.
 He is a registered professional engineer in Texas.
 Dr. Challoo has teaching and research experience in electrical engineering in the field of control systems and robotics.

 Teaching: Dr. Challoo has proven to be an excellent motivator of students.
 He has been honored by the students in EE/CS department to be the recipient of the professor of the year award four consecutive times and a merit of excellence award.
 He was named as an honoree for the 1993 Distinguished Teaching Award (recipient of the University Alumni Association Distinguished Teaching Award).
 In the College of Engineering, Dr. Challoo has developed new classes and established new laboratories.
 He Jointly developed new proposals for new programs such as Maquiladora Masters program, Ph.D. in systems engineering program proposal and the university honors program.
 Dr. Challoo was recipient of an appreciation award by the university provost for support of the Distance Learning Program.